 Gold Class GPUs: High End – Best Performance Per Dollar Value

-These graphics card often represent the best value for money in the GPU Hierarchy.
+These graphics cards often represent the best value for money in the GPU Hierarchy.

-You can see that the Gold Class GPUs offer a better value as compared to the Platinum Class GPUs.
+You can see that the Gold Class GPUs offer a better value than the Platinum Class GPUs.

 Silver Class GPUs: Mid Range – Average Performance Per Dollar Value

-Taking the MSRP of these GPUs, they do not always have the best value.
+Considering the MSRP of these GPUs, they sometimes have a better value.

-The only current gen GPU in this list is the AMD Radeon RX 6600.
-With the MSRP of $330 and a G3DMark score of 14,009, this has a value of 42 Points/USD – which is fairly decent but still not as great as Gold Class GPUs.
+The only current-gen GPU in this list is the AMD Radeon RX 6600.
+With an MSRP of $330 and a G3DMark score of 14,009, this has a value of 42 Points/USD – reasonably decent but still needs to be better than Gold Class GPUs.